Venice Film Festival: Robert Redford presents The Company You Keep with Shia LaBeouf

 What people feel now is personal.
 I tried to explore where the is emotion underneath these causes, now, 30 years later.

-Sometimes your movie seems to state: useless to stand up for a good cause, at that time there was a vietnam war, now financial, because rich are bigger, stronger, and we are useless.
+Sometimes your movie seems to state that it’s useless to stand up for a good cause.
+At that time there was a Vietnam war; now it’s financial because the rich are bigger, stronger, and we are useless.

-I don’t think we are useless otherwise I wouldn’t be here.
+RR: I don’t think we are useless, otherwise I wouldn’t be here.

 Shia, many actors like Redford and Eastwood became great directors.
 Did you think about directing too?

-RR: Shia, I think you are a pleasant person
+RR: Shia, I think you’re a pleasant person.